Welcome to today's edition of the Rush 24-7 podcast.

 That would prove to be a hard sell to the conservatives who are dominating the early voting contest, especially in an election marked by bitter divisions between Republicans and Democrats and a boiling antipathy for Obama.

-So by the media's logic, Romney is winning because he's throwing out all this red meat, because he's calling Obama a socialist.
+So, by the media's logic, Romney is winning because he's throwing out all this red meat because he's calling Obama a socialist.

-Except wait, he's not.
+Except, wait, he's not.

-I'm not gonna call him a Marxist.
+I'm not going to call him a Marxist.

 I just think he's in over his head.